saracreates/FullSimTagger/README.md

 ## Overview of this repository

 - the `src` folders contain the code to extract all desired variables from full simulation.
-There are different variations such as fixing the pandora algorithm by using tracks and not PFOs to describe charged particles (`src_tc-match`) or using tracks only and neglecting neutral particles (`src_tracks`). `src_trackPFOcheck` does a study on lost charged particles is PFOs.
+There are different variations such as
+  - fixing the pandora algorithm by using tracks and not PFOs to describe charged particles (`src_tc-match`)
+  - using tracks only and neglecting neutral particles (`src_tracks`).
+  - `src_trackPFOcheck` does a study on lost charged particles is PFOs.
+  - `src_debug_tracks` performs a study on the 5 helix track parameters and its covariance parameters.
   Each of these folders has `create_jet_based_tree.py` and `tree_tools.py` where the core of the work lies.

 - We use condor to submit the jobs for creating desired root files.
 The submit files (`analysis.sub`) for the different cases are in respective `submit` folders and automatically created by the `write_analysis.py` files.
 The `analysis.sub` files execute the `submitAnalysisJob.sh` script.

 ## Example usage